DanielEduardoLopez/PortfolioReturn/README.md

 8. An **output layer** of 1 node.
 9. An **Lambda layer** to scale the output by 100 units.

+Both the *first model*, trained directly with the historical return data from the optimized portfolio, and the *second model*, trained with the historical value data from the optimized portfolio, used the same architecture described above.

-The code of the model in Python is as follows:
+The code for the models in Python is as follows:
 ```python
 # Model